HERE IS MEASURE

 Description / Access Information

-Alden Gulch #144: A newly rerouted trail; re-built by the Ketchum Ranger District in 2018.
+Alden Gulch #144: This trail was rerouted in 2018 trail by the Ketchum Ranger District

 This non-motorized trail provides a connection between Baker Creek Road and the Osberg Ridgeline Trail.
 The drainage burned very hot during the 2013 Beaver Creek Fire, and subsequent storm events damaged the existing trail; washing it out completely for much of its length.
 This route required a major reconstruction.